ryfurrer/Multithreaded-System-Simulator/README.md

 ### Input File
 The simulator reads the system parameters from an input file.
 The file has a number of lines formatted as follows:
-- A line can be empty
+A line can be empty
-- A line that starts with a ’#’ is a comment line
+A line that starts with a ’#’ is a comment line
-- A line of the form
+A line of the form:

 ```text
 resources name1:value1 name2:value2 ...
 ```
 specifies the resource types available in the system.
 The line starts with the keyword resources, followed by one, or more, name:value pairs of a resource type name, and the number of available units of this resource type, respectively.

-- A line of the form
+A line of the form
 ```text
 task taskName busyTime idleTime name1:value1 name2:value2 ...
 ```
 specifies a task in the system.
 The line has the following fields:
-– `task`: a keyword that specifies a task line
+* `task`: a keyword that specifies a task line
-– `taskName`: the task’s name
+* `taskName`: the task’s name

 ## Notes
 - This is only part 1